 On the CPU side, point attributes are stored in a struct-of-arrays fashion, i.e., one array stores exactly one attribute: [RRR][GGG][BBB].
 This allows us to stream specific attributes from CPU to GPU with minimal usage of memory bandwidth, since accessing a value of an attribute array will load a whole cache line of subsequent values into the CPU cache [Dre07].
 An interleaved array, on the other hand, would result in loading various different attributes of a point into the CPU cache, which is not useful if only one attribute of a point is needed.
+This is important because we keep attributes in their original form (e.g doubles or 64-bit integers) in CPU memory and only transform an attribute to a GPU friendly format (e.g. floats) when we switch to it.
+The struct-of-arrays memory layout reduces the required memory bandwidth during transformation from up to the full size of the point cloud to attributeSize · numPoints bytes.
+The reason we keep attributes in their original form is that many of them are stored in a format that is not directly useful for rendering, but all of the data they contain may be important.
+RGB data, for example, requires 2 bytes per channel in our test data sets, and preemptively reducing it to 1 byte each for rendering purposes results in loss of data that may be needed at a later time.

-On the GPU side, we use a shuffled interleaved vertex buffer with 16 bytes per point as our rendering data structure, which is created by (inserting points at pseudo-random locations.
-Due to the maximum buffer size of 231 bytes on modern GPUs, the shuffled Vertex Buffer Object (VBO) may actually consist of multiple buffers - one for every $2^{31}/16 \approx 134$ million points.
+On the GPU side, we use a shuffled interleaved vertex buffer with 16 bytes per point as our rendering data structure, which is created by inserting points at pseudo-random locations.
+Due to the maximum buffer size of 2 bytes on modern GPUs, the shuffled Vertex Buffer Object (VBO) may actually consist of multiple buffers - one for every $2^{31}/16 \approx 134$ million points.
 Shuffling is done because it reduces the problem of rendering a batch of N random points to rendering N consecutive points.
 Each point contains 12 bytes for XYZ coordinates, and another 4 bytes for attribute data.
 The attribute data may contain a single 4 byte float, or four unsigned bytes.
 The former is used to visualize single scalar attribute values, and the latter is used to visualize vectors of attributes, such as colors and normals.
 It is up to the vertex shader to interpret the data as needed.
 Newly loaded batches of points or new batches of attributes are not directly uploaded to the shuffled VBO.
 Instead, they are uploaded to a separate Distribute buffer that holds a single batch of 500k points.
 A compute shader then inserts the points or attributes to the respective shuffled location in the VBO.
 The Distribute buffer receives 16 byte XYZRGBA during the initial loading from disk, but only 4 bytes per point, i.e., just the attribute data, when switching to a new attribute.
 Finally, the Reproject buffer contains all the points that are visible at the end of a frame.
 In addition to position and attribute data, it also stores the index of that point inside the shuffled VBO, which is needed during reprojection to write the point indices along with point colors to the framebuffer.